-In my opinion, the reason of failures here is, first of all, the trauma society's having such a complex of features that strongly and clearly separate it both from revolutionary transformations and advancing evolutionary changes.
+In my opinion, the reason of failures here is, first of all, the trauma society's having such a complex of features that strongly and clearly separate it both from revolutionary transformations and advancing revolutionary changes.
 And this difference starts from the trauma society's lacking precise and clear strategy and not understanding its development prospects.
 The outlined changes mostly come to being focused on solution of certain urgent and pressing matters.
 Sometimes - taking other countries' experience into account (as they tried to do it in Russia).
 Or everything was limited to passive following somebody's pieces of advice, without taking national special features into account (Afghanistan, Iraq, Libya - where this is done under economic and political pressure from the outside).

 As for Russia, the answer to one question stays obscure and uncertain: what society are we building for ourselves?
-For example, academician O. Bogomolov expressed his public interest to this uncertainly already in 2008 [7].
+For example, academician O. Bogomolov expressed his public interest to this uncertainly already in 2008 [see e.g. Bogomolov, 2008].
 Indeed, a lot of recipes and ideas were discussed then, but all of them mostly came to refusal from the former socialist way of development, using recommendations based on the experience of other countries (there were very different offers - to borrow the American, German, Japanese, French and even Argentinean experience).
-Or just some theoretical speculative constructions like Chicago school theses, on the conclusions of which Russian liberals set their hopes [1].
+Or just some theoretical speculative constructions like Chicago school theses, on the conclusions of which Russian liberals set their hopes [For more details see Aven, Koch, 2013].

 There were many homebred offers more likely borne by fantasies than academically based development programs.
-Famous liberal L. Gozman's reasoning is demonstrative; he grieved that liberals had many development variants but they were not given an opportunity to realize everything offered [10].
+Famous liberal L. Gozman's reasoning is demonstrative; he grieved that liberals had many development variants but they were not given an opportunity to realize everything offered [For more detail see Literaturnaya Gazeta, 2019, No. 7, February 20-26].
 This reminds of an old joke about the used tips for feeding chickens, one tip after the other, but all chickens died before they could be actually fed.
 The initiator of these methods lamented - he still had so many unused variants.

 Besides, the analysis of reasons for falling behind in development shows why there are losses in trauma societies and even rolling back from the economic and social lines, where these countries were before attempts to change their development vector.
-And what is more, it's possible to speak about the obvious degradation throwing some countries back from the achieved level, in which today's economy represents destroyed sectors of national economy [29, 30].
+And what is more, it's possible to speak about the obvious degradation throwing some countries back from the achieved level, in which today's economy represents destroyed sectors of national economy [For more details see Toshchenko, 2017; Toshchenko, 2018].